-Private keys of a subscriber related to certificates used for verifying electronic signatures/seals cannot be subject to back up copies procedures.
+Private keys of a subscriber related to certificates used for verifying electronic signatures/seals cannot be subject to back up copies procedures apart from the keys which are used in remote signature/ seal service.
+Such backup copies are created in line with an HSM device certificate.

 The mechanism of entrusting a backup copy of the private key of the certification authority is performed by dividing the key in parts (see 6.2.2).